vivek4you11/TanishQ---PoC/README.md

 To run this Project...
 - Download or clone the project repository
 - download npm modules
-- run server (node server)
+- run server (node server) //node server.js
-- open localhost at port np 3000
+- open localhost at port number 3000